ncasaril/neato_robot/README.md

 ## Neato Drivers

-This repository contains the Neato ROS drivers, catkinized, and ready for ROS Hydro and newer.
+This repository contains ROS drivers for Neato's robotic vacuums.

 ## Usage
 You can check this out into your catkin workspace as follows:

+    roscd
-    cd <ws>/src
+    cd src
     git clone https://github.com/jmtatsch/neato_robot.git
-    cd <ws>
+    cd ..
+    rosdep update
+    rosdep install neato_robot
     catkin_make
-    source <ws>/devel/setup.bash

 ## Changes in this fork

- * The driver has been changed from the original version in order to support a wider range of neato models and firmware versions including the Neato Botvac line.
+ * The driver has been update to support a wider range of neato models and firmware versions including the Neato's Botvac line.
- * This node works with Indigo.
+ * This ROS node works with Indigo.
 The required third parameter to rospy.Publisher() has been supplied.
- * A minor issue in xv11::setMotors() has been fixed.
-Due to incorrect indentation in that function neato used to slowly crawl forward.